ch1kor1t4/ch1kor1t4/README.md

 📍 I’m currently working on document my repositories so pls wait a bit more til I upload my stuff.

-🌱 I’m currently learning about ethical hacking, my porpuse is to improve my skills and let´s see where does it take me.
+🌱 I’m currently learning about ethical hacking, my purpose is to improve my skills and let´s see where does it take me.